brauger/cocktail_hour/README.md

 python cocktail_hour.py
 ```

-###### Once you have run the program, a window will pop up prommpting you to enter your name.
+###### Once you have run the program, a window will pop up prompting you to enter your name.
 Enter your name, select "Display" and then "Exit" to proceed with the program.

 # Testing